litian96/fair_flearn/README.md

 under ```fair_flearn/data/fmnist```, we clearly describe how to generate and preprocess the Fashion MNIST dataset.

-*[Note: although we create seperate train and test folders for synthetic/vehicle/sent140/shakespeare datasets (which don't have standard testing sets), we run cross validation on different train/test/validation splits of the entire datasets in the code.]*

-**In order to run the following demo on the Vehicle dataset, please go to dir `fair_flearn/data/vehicle` and download and generate datasets according to the `README` file under that directory.**
+**In order to run the following demo on the Vehicle dataset, please go to `fair_flearn/data/vehicle`, download and generate the Vehicle dataset following the `README` file under that directory.**

 ## Start Running